kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/user_cluster/user_guide/_index.en.md

 ## Alertmanager

 KKP provides API and UI to allow users to configure Alertmanager on a per user cluster basis.
-A “User Cluster Alertmanager” tab will be visible if monitoring or logging is enabled for the user cluster:
+The “Monitoring, Logging & Alerting” tab will be visible if monitoring or logging is enabled for the user cluster:

 ![KKP UI - Alertmanager](/img/kubermatic/master/monitoring/user_cluster/ui_alertmanager.png)